lmaughan921/experience-manager-brand-portal.en/help/using/bp-usage-workflows.md

 How does it work?

 ## How to share assets/ collections to a group of users?

-OR why do I see a discrepancy between users in admin console v/s users in AEM Brand Portal? {#how-to-share-assets-collections-to-a-group-of-users-or-why-do-i-see-a-discrepancy-between-users-in-admin-console-v-s-users-in-aem-brand-portal}
+OR why do I see a discrepancy between users in admin console v/s users in AEM Brand Portal?

 How do I share assets or collections to a group of users?